Quatton/jpki-mod/README.md

 [Download Here](https://www.jpki.go.jp/download)
 Just follow your common sense and find the keyword "Android" "iOS" etc. and click the big button to download.
 Or search for "JPKI利用者ソフト" on the app store or play store.

+> [!CAUTION] The certificate has quite long expiration.
+To keep your key safe, delete the keys after one use.
+You can always create a new one, but it takes one time for a bad actor to impersonate you on these services.

 ### Extension Installation

 Download this entire repository and extract it somewhere.
 Then open Chrome and go to `chrome://extensions/` and enable developer mode.
 Click on "Load unpacked" and select the folder where you extracted the repository.